programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 To test stuff (new plugin, theme, how a new blog post looks) locally:
 - *Start local site*: Type `bundle exec jekyll serve --watch` at the command line
 - *Visit local site*: Open **localhost:4000/yourwebfoldername/** in a web browser (e.g. localhost:4000/JekyllDemo/).
-Don't forget the trailing slash!
+Don't forget the trailing slash!site
 - *See changes on the local site as you make them:* While the site is running, after making changes to website files: save the files and refresh the webpage to see the changes—**except for the _config.yml file**, for which you must stop running the website and restart running the website to see changes.
 - *Stop local site:* Type control-c at the command line